jplace/jplace.github.io/tutorial.md

 ## Deploying to GitHub

-You will need to create a new repository named _username_.github.io, where username is your username.
+You will need to create a new repository named _username_.github.io, where _username_ is your GitHub username.
 If the first part of the repository doesn’t exactly match your username, it won’t work, so make sure to get it right.

 Create a new repository [here](https://github.com/new).